ZsaZsa6/ZsaZsa6.github.io/_posts/2019-10-17-making_bread_and_coding.markdown

 As I am learning more and more about coding, I am learning to trust my intuition.
 Even if there are new ingredients to add, there are always going to be some of the same ingredients.

 If I was going to try a new bread recipe, I would need to follow my intuition gained from my trials and errors in my journey of making bread.
-If I saw a recipe that called for 1 cup of yeast and 6 tablespoons of flour, my intuition would tell me something was wrong.
+If I saw a recipe that called for 1 cup of yeast and 6 tablespoons of flour, my intuition would tell me something was wrong with that recipe.

 Sometimes when I read a blog post or a Q&A forum where the answer to a coding problem doesn't look just right, or is way too complicated, I go searching for other sources.
 My intuition tells me that there might be something more that I need to research.